Firewall disabled

 When a firewall is disabled on a device, a Firewall disabled ticket type is created.

-The policy can be viewed by selecting the dropdown next to Firewall disabled on the Device Posture tab.
-See: Device posture configuration overview.
+Select the dropdown next to Firewall disabled on the Device Posture tab to view the policy.
+See Device posture configuration overview.

 • Device labels applicable to the policy.